 About Jill Flynn

-Jill Flynn is Managing Director in the Leadership Acceleration practice at Bravanti.
+Jill Flynn is a former Managing Director in the Leadership Acceleration practice at Bravanti.
 She is a co-author of Break Your Own Rules, How to Change the Patterns of Thinking that Block Women’s Paths to Power and The Influence Effect: A New Path to Power for Women Leaders.
 Jill is a founding partner of Flynn Heath Leadership, which was acquired by Bravanti in 2020.
 She specializes in partnering with corporate clients to design and implement tailored strategies that result in higher retention and promotion rates for their women leaders.
 Read more >